axibase/atsd/rule-engine/notifications/aws-api-ses.md

 ## Configuration

 Create a new `AWS API` webhook or import the [template](./resources/aws-api-ses-notification.xml) used in this example.
-To import the XML template file, open the **Alerts > Outgoing Webhooks** page, select **Import** in the split button located below the table and follow the prompts.
+To import the XML template file, open the **Alerts > Outgoing Webhooks** page, select **Import** in the split button located below the table and complete the upload form.

 To create a new notification, open the **Alerts > Outgoing Webhooks** page and click **Create**.